worakritsoo/svelte-ionic/README.md

 # Known issues

+## REPLs are Ionic 4
+The REPLs are Ionic 4.
+I think they still sufficiently serve purpose to play around with the UI, so for now I won't bother too much updating them.

 ## ion-back-button does not show
 Ion Back Button does not appear in the app.
 Neither in a REPL.
 Made a custom version.